 What are the common side effects of a trigger finger steroid injection?

-Although a trigger finger injection uses a low dose of cortisone, possible side effects include a cortisone flare, infection, thinning of the skin, and weakening of the tendon structure.
-Nevertheless, significant side effects are rare, and injections usually do well.
+Although a trigger finger injection uses a low dose of cortisone, possible side effects include a cortisone flare, infection, skin thinning, and tendon weakening.
+Nevertheless, significant side effects are rare, and injections are usually well-tolerated.

 Does ultrasound make a difference?
 Ultrasound-guided trigger finger injection.

-Ultrasound performs three essential functions in trigger finger.
+Ultrasound serves three essential functions in the treatment of trigger finger.
 First, it visualises the thickening of the small pulley of the finger, confirming the diagnosis.
 Second, it can direct the needle to the spot above and below the tendon sheath.
-Finally, we know that ultrasound-guided trigger finger injection improves accuracy and effectiveness.
+Ultimately, we recognise that ultrasound-guided trigger finger injections enhance accuracy and effectiveness.
 As a result of improved accuracy, the cortisone is injected into the correct spot, reducing side effects.

-In rare cases that fail one or two injections, a surgical release of the pulley can permanently relieve the pain.
+In cases where one or two injections fail, a percutaneous trigger finger release or an open surgical release of the pulley can provide permanent relief from the pain.

 What about percutaneous trigger finger release?

-Some doctors are now performing a release using a special needle with a tiny blade.
+Some doctors are now performing a percutaneous trigger finger release using a special needle.
 This procedure releases the pulley without cutting the skin or needing sutures, reducing costs and accelerating recovery.

 Other common questions about trigger finger: